-Amazon Display Advertising is run through Amazon Advertising Platform (AAP), a different platform than Amazon Marketing Services.
-Unlike AMS, in which brands have control over their campaigns, AAP manages display advertising campaigns for the clients.
-AAP also offers opportunities for agencies to become certified in AAP so that they can run Amazon display campaigns for clients.
+Amazon display advertising is run through Amazon DSP (formerly known as Amazon Advertising Platform), a different platform than Amazon search advertising.
+Unlike search ads, in which brands have control over their campaigns, Amazon DSP manages display advertising campaigns for the clients.
+Amazon display advertising also offers opportunities for agencies to become certified in Amazon DSP so that they can run Amazon display campaigns for clients.

-Search ads through AMS appear to customers who are already on amazon.com, populating in search results pages and on product detail pages.
-Display ads through AAP are shown across Amazon’s broad collection of owned online properties, including Goodreads, IMDB, and more.
+Amazon search ads appear to customers who are already on amazon.com, populating in search results pages and on product detail pages.
+Display ads are shown across Amazon’s broad collection of owned online properties, including Goodreads, IMDB, and more.

-What are the Similarities Between AAP and AMS?
+What are the Similarities Between Amazon DSP and Amazon Advertising?

-There’s little point in investing is diverse advertising strategies if the product page at the point of sale is inadequate.
+There’s little point in investing in diverse advertising strategies if the product page at the point of sale is inadequate.
 Customers demand high-quality images and thorough yet easy-to-digest product information to feel confident and informed enough to click the buy button.
-The unifying theme between ads with AAP and AMS is that they both require high-quality landing pages to really succeed in increasing conversions.
+The unifying theme between Amazon search and display ads is that they both require high-quality landing pages to really succeed in increasing conversions.

 A Holistic Approach to Advertising